apleus/ci_data/README.md

 separate out 'other' attributes...

-Extensions:
+Opportunities for extensions:

-automate scraping of product ids for deeper analyses
+add stage at the front of the pipeline to scrape and aggregate product ids. deeper analyses across more products

 Products: